 Plenty of actual cowboys can be found in the rodeo exhibit, which offers a video with audio commentary narrated by Reba McEntire.
 Is that country & western enough for ya?

 I liked the branding irons display.
-If I had cattle (which is a terrifying thought), I would definitely choose the ZS “Quien Sabe” Mexican brand!
+If I had cattle (which is a terrifying thought), I would consider the ZS “Quien Sabe” Mexican brand.
+It’s an aesthetically pleasing design, although it’s perhaps a little too close to another unfortunate symbol.

 Did they have cowboys in ancient Greece?
 Evidently!